5 (British TV channel) programming: Drama

-Homegrown drama

 Channel 5 has occasionally commissioned its own drama series.
 In 2004, it commissioned the hit drama Murder Prevention which lasted just one series and in 2006, it co-commissioned Tripping Over with Network Ten in Australia.
 Channel 5 also screened Perfect Day, a commissioned British drama, in 2005.
 The success of this one-off drama led to the commissioning of a prequel and a sequel, Perfect Day: The Millennium and Perfect Day: The Funeral, which were shown in 2006.
 In 2009, Channel 5 broadcast a new version of Minder starring Shane Richie.
 Other dramas broadcast include A Mind to Kill, Beyond Fear, Wing and a Prayer and Urban Gothic.

 Channel 5 returned to homegrown drama in 2013, as they announced the commission of police drama Evidence, which was later re-titled Suspects.
 Suspects has proven one of the more successful original dramas that the network has ever produced and has received praise from critics as well, including those writing for The Guardian and The Daily Telegraph.
 Keith Watson, writing for the Metro newspaper said it had him hooked and rated it four stars out of a possible five.
 Jake Wallis Simons said the drama was "unnervingly true to life", calling it sassy and cynical, rating it four stars out of a possible five.
 The show stars Damien Molony, Fay Ripley and Clare-Hope Ashitey, with all three actors receiving critical praise.
 Most of the show's dialogue is improvised in order to make it seem natural, the actors have a detailed story document and perform from there.
 The first series began on 12 February 2014, airing Wednesdays at 10:00pm.
 After strong critical praise and a relatively strong number of total viewers, Channel 5 renewed the show for two more series, which premiered on 20 August 2014 and 13 January 2015 respectively.